Nepomuceno/Availability-Tutorial/Timeout/README.md

 Start Store-Service
 	- The service has such a long timeout (essentially none) that we just sit there waiting for a response, consuming a resource, and not notifying that there is a fault which potentially causes an issue as we are not updating reference data so our system is becoming inconsistent
-Note that Store-Service just hangs, we get no feedback Now try setting Store-Service's timeout to a much lower value (the after solution contains this, but its trivial in this case)
+Note that Store-Service just hangs, we get no feedback
-Note that we now get feedback that it has failed

 -->Switch to the After solution
+Use the provided .cmd files
+Start the Product-API
+	- The Feed service has been 'sabotaged' and will spin, never returning a response to the caller Start Store-Service
+	- The service has a much lower value (the after solution contains this, but its trivial in this case) Note that we now get feedback that it has failed